 Rolanda Wilkerson, Senior Director, Fellow Beauty Care

-Leading Scientific Communications for global skin and haircare brands is no easy feat, which is why Rolanda’s doctorate degree in Organic Chemistry is a huge asset.
+Leading Scientific Communications for global skin and haircare brands is no easy feat, which is why her doctorate degree in organic chemistry is a huge asset.
 A widely recognized leader in her field, Rolanda has appeared in various media outlets and on nationally televised shows to help consumers understand how new beauty technologies and innovations work.

-Beyond her direct work with P&G, Rolanda is passionate about motivating young girls to pursue careers in STEM and has advocated for this through her brand work, involvement in various service organizations and personal appearances at events like TEDx.
-Rolanda is also recognized as one of LEAD and Venue Magazine’s “Great Leaders Under 40”, a YWCA Rising Star, and YMCA Black and Latino Achiever and was recently recognized as one of the Cincinnati Regional Chamber of Commerce Making Black History Awardees celebrating the work she’s done in STEM and as a scientist throughout her career.
+Wilkerson is passionate about motivating young girls to pursue careers in STEM and has advocated for this through her brand work, involvement in various service organizations and personal appearances at events like TEDx.
+She was recognized as one of LEAD and Venue Magazine’s “Great Leaders Under 40”, a YWCA Rising Star, a YMCA Black and Latino Achiever and was recently recognized as one of the Cincinnati Regional Chamber of Commerce Making Black History Awardees celebrating the work she’s done in STEM and as a scientist throughout her career.

 Peter Orji, Senior Director, Plant Manager